guireiso/omicscope/docs/input.rst

 Input
 =====

-*OmicScope* offers four methods for integrating data into its pipeline, three of which rely on proteomic software for protein identification and quantitative analyses:
+*OmicScope* offers five methods for integrating data into its pipeline, three of which rely on proteomic software for protein identification and quantitative analyses:

+*
-* **Progenesis QI for proteomics** *(Method = 'Progenesis')*\ : Progenesis is a software that enables protein quantification and identification (coupled to PLGS) for experiments that use Data Independent Acquisition (DIA).
+  **Progenesis QI for proteomics** *(Method = 'Progenesis')*\ : Progenesis is a software that enables protein quantification and identification (coupled to PLGS) for experiments that use Data Independent Acquisition (DIA).

 *
   **PatternLab V** *(Method = 'PatternLab')*\ : PatternLab V is an integrated computational environment for analyzing shotgun proteomic data, and is considered one of the best options for quantitative proteomics using data-dependent acquisition, due to its high-confidence parameters for protein quantitation and identification.